Sergiy Stakhovsky: Personal life

-Stakhovsky is married to Russian beauty coach Anfisa Bulgakova, has three children and has lived in Budapest in Hungary since 2014.
+Stakhovsky was married to Russian-Hungarian beauty coach Anfisa Bulgakova, they are now divorced.
+He has three children and has lived in Budapest in Hungary since 2014.
 Since 2018, he has been a winemaker with his own growing area in the region of Carpathian Ukraine in the west of the country in the border area with Hungary, Slovakia and Romania.